 Amongst Santorini’s must-see beaches is the Red Beach, with its backdrop of bright red rock cliffs that slope into the sea; its ochre, copper and chestnut-coloured sand and greenish-blue water is both intriguing and beautiful.
 Another spectacular place to swim is the White Beach, which has steep slanted cliffs that offer a jaw-dropping setting.

-An excursion to the volcano on Nea Kameni — the heart of the island’s natural history – will leave you in the glory of geothermal pools and the views of Santorini’s cliffs at sea level will live you speechless.
+Also famous are the island’s black or dark gray volcanic sand and pebble beaches.
+Nea Kameni — the heart of the island’s natural history – also calls for a visit, most impressive because of its geothermal pools and views of Santorini’s cliffs at sea level.

 There are exquisite all around the island to suit every kind of taste: from quiet beaches with mesmerizing blue waters well away from the crowds; organized beaches with watersports or lively bars and restaurants, and those where you can go to swim as well as party into the early hours; shallow-water beaches perfect for families; aesthetically stunning beaches that enchant you with their red, chocolate, black, gray or white colors and volcanic rock formations.
 No matter what your preference is, easily plan a quick ride to the coastline to enjoy relaxing by the ozone-rich, lapping waves.